mpointer/ai-docx-bootcamp/pricing/pricing_model.md

-# AI Docx Builder Bootcamp - Pricing Model
+# CODA Document Ecosystem - Pricing Model

 ## Overview
-This document outlines the pricing structure for the AI Docx Builder Bootcamp, designed to provide comprehensive training on AI-powered document processing.
+This document outlines the pricing structure for the CODA Document Ecosystem, designed to provide comprehensive training on AI-powered document processing.
 The pricing model is based on competitive market research and structured to offer value at multiple entry points.

 ## Market Research Findings
 Based on our research of comparable AI training programs:
 - Individual AI courses typically range from $500 to $15,000
 - Corporate training packages typically range from $12,000 to $250,000
-- Specialized AI bootcamps range from $3,500 to $13,950
+- Specialized AI ecosystems range from $3,500 to $13,950
-- Program duration varies from 6 weeks to 9 months

 ## Pricing Tiers

 ### Individual Pricing

-#### Basic Tier: Self-Paced Learning
+#### CODA.core: Ecosystem Foundation
 - **Price: $1,495**
 - **Includes:**
-  - Access to all 5 Foundations On-Demand modules
+  - Access to all 5 CODA.core components
   - Basic exercises and quizzes
   - 3-month access to learning platform
   - Digital certificate of completion
   - Community forum access

-#### Professional Tier: Guided Learning
+#### CODA.bins: Specialized Implementation
 - **Price: $2,995**
 - **Includes:**
   - Everything in Basic Tier